Ensnarled: On the topological linkage of spatially embedded network pairs: Introduction

-How can one quantify intertwinedness?
+} How can one quantify the degree to which two networks topologically constrain each other?
 This question emerges throughout biology, chemistry and physics, e.g. when considering coiled DNA~\cite{RN415}, compounds of vasculature~\cite{RN168,RN400} or multi-component crystals~\cite{RN399,RN381,RN390,RN416,RN380,RN401}.
-It becomes particularly tricky when one has to distinguish two tangled objects from each other, for example by the number of cuts one has to perform to split the components.
-Naturally, this type of question has been extensively studied in the realm of knot theory~\cite{RN405,RN367}.
-Yet, most work here has been performed on the characteristics of individual closed curves or intrinsic linking of one-component graph embeddings.
-While partial generalizations have been performed for extended meshes (and their graphical representations~\cite{RN403,RN409}) much remains to be done for spatially embedded networks.
-With regard to multi-component biological systems we find to our best knowledge that no attempt has been made to characterize amorphous structures for intertwinedness with their environment.
-The mammalian liver lobule provides an illustrative example: here, intricate, intertwined sinusoid and bile canalicular networks are assumed to be crucial for the metabolic function of the organ~\cite{RN26}.
-Yet no useful measures of their intertwinedness exist.
-We here develop a graph-theoretic framework which allows the identification of critical edges involved in the linkage of two spatially embedded networks.
+It becomes particularly tricky when one has to distinguish two such objects from each other, for example by the number of cuts one has to perform to split the components.
+Yet, most work here has been performed on the characteristics of individual closed curves or intrinsic linking of one-component graph embeddings~\cite{RN405,RN367}.
+While partial generalizations have been performed for extended meshes (and their graphical representations~\cite{RN403,RN409}) much remains to be done for spatially embedded networks in 3D, where the crossing of edges is costly if not physically impossible.
+As this property has no proper name, we suggest \textit{ensnarled} and present here the means of quantification.
+We find to our best knowledge that no attempt has been made to characterize such amorphous, tubal structures for being ensnarled with their environment, a phenomenon particularly present in multi-component biological transport systems, e.g. vasculature.
+The mammalian liver lobule provides an illustrative example: here, intricate, intertwined sinusoid (vascular) and bile canalicular networks are allowed a significant spatial overlap with mediating cells in between, enabling the actual filtering function of the organ~\cite{RN3,RN152}.
+This system has further been in the focus of a multitude of studies concerning matters of non-trivial morphogenesis and network robustness~\cite{luminaExpansion,RN26,RN167,RN175}.
+Yet no useful analytic measure of it being ensnarled exist.
+We develop a graph-theoretic framework which allows the identification of critical edges involved in the linkage of two spatially embedded networks.
 To achieve these means we introduce a linear operator, ${\vc{\Lambda}}$, which maps any two cycles (in edge-space representation) on to their respective linking number.
 This operator ${\vc{\Lambda}}$ quantifies a new form of edge priority, i.e. the importance of edges for the topological linkage of the system.
-We demonstrate that this allows for the efficient identification of minimal cuts between two linked structures.
-We go on to further various network archetypes and conclude by discussing potential implications and applications of~${\vc{\Lambda}}$. \\
+We demonstrate that this allows for the efficient identification of minimal cuts between two linked structures (which should not be confused with the approach taken in percolation theory).
+We go on to survey various network archetypes and conclude by discussing potential implications and applications of~${\vc{\Lambda}}$. \\